Language: EN

 • Timer3, 4, and 5, with a frequency of 31250Hz, and prescalers of 1, 8, 64, 256, and 1024.

-Therefore, the standard frequency for PWM outputs in Arduino Uno, Mini and Nano is 490Hz for all pins, except for 5 and 6, whose frequency is 980Hz.
+Thus, the standard frequency for PWM outputs on Arduino Uno, Mini, and Nano is 490Hz for all pins, except for pins 5 and 6, whose frequency is 980Hz.

-As for Arduino Mega, the standard frequency is 490Hz for all pins, except for 4 and 13, whose frequency is 980Hz.
+For Arduino Mega, the standard frequency is 490Hz for all pins, except for pins 4 and 13, whose frequency is 980Hz.

 Incompatibilities

-The use of Timers is not exclusive to PWM outputs, but is shared with other functions.
-Using functions that require the use of these Timers will mean that we will not be able to use some of the PWM pins simultaneously.
+The use of timers is not exclusive to PWM outputs; it is also shared with other functions.
+Using functions that require these timers will mean that we cannot use some of the PWM pins simultaneously.

-Below are some of the most frequent incompatibilities.
+Below are some of the most common incompatibilities.

 Servo